robmendieta/AMR/README.md

 ### Wallfollower

-- SMACH implementation of a wallfollowing robot.
+- SMACH implementation of a wallfollowing robot

 - Package: amr_bugs